-- 1. Holding five meetings of the Board of Directors in 2015-2016, at which the Board was provided with strategic and technical advice and administrative support in order to make informed and transparent decisions in the interests of the nine constituent traditional owner groups. - 2.
-Developing cooperative relationships with the State, local and Federal Governments.
+- 1. Holding five meetings of the Board of Directors in 2016-2017, at which the Board was provided with strategic and technical advice and administrative support in order to make informed and transparent decisions in the interests of the nine constituent traditional owner groups. - 2.
+Developing cooperative relationships with State, Local and Federal Governments.
 These relationships have continued to develop through the progression, negotiation and completion of the native title determination applications in the region; - 3.
-Regularly liaising with State and local governments, including the Premier's Office, Department of Environment and Heritage Protection (EHP), National Parks, Sport and Racing (NPSR), Department of Agriculture and Fisheries (DAF), Burke Shire Council and Carpentaria Shire Council; and - 4.
-Regularly liaising with Federal Government, including the Department of the Environment, PM&C, Department of Agriculture and Australian Border Force (ABF).
+Regularly liaising with State and local governments, including the Department of Environment and Heritage Protection (EHP), Department of Agriculture and Fisheries (DAF), Burke Shire Council and Carpentaria Shire Council; and - 4.
+Regularly liaising with Federal Government, including the Department of the Environment, PM&C, and the Department of Agriculture and Australian Border Force (ABF).